 If you have a white cloth that has yellowed or become dingy or a colored cloth that needs brightening, follow steps to remedy the situation before you iron or store the linens.

+The first step for is to mix a solution of warm water and oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).
 Submerge the linens and allow them to soak overnight.
 Then wash as usual.
 These steps are safe to use on cotton, linen and synthetic fibers.
 An oxygen bleach soak can be used for hand-painted linens if the paint has been set properly.

 You can also add laundry bluing to the wash or rinse water to make white linens appear brighter.
 Just follow the directions on the bottle.

 If you've selected permanent press fabrics you can skip much of this section.
 But even those fabrics get some wrinkles if you store linens crammed in a drawer.
 A few tips on ironing will help you have a lovely table and a smooth meal!

 - Before you begin, make sure that the soleplate of your iron is clean.
 If you’re using a steam iron, test it on an old cloth to be sure that there are no mineral deposits being left by the iron.
 Those droplets will cause brown staining.